How NuGet resolves package dependencies

 -DependencyVersion switch on the command line.

 packages.config process for resolving dependencies gets complicated for larger dependency graphs.
 Each new package installation requires a traversal of the whole graph and raises the chance for version conflicts.
 When a conflict occurs, installation is stopped, leaving the project in an indeterminate state, especially with potential modifications to the project file itself.
-This is not an issue when using other package reference formats.
+This is not an issue when using other package management formats.

 Managing dependency assets